hydroframe/ospool_parflow/README.md

 You also should be able to copy files to the access point server using scp.

+## Copy Certificate to Allow Git
-Use this ability to copy your public/private keys to the access point server so you can use GIT on OSPool server to clone workspaces and commit code from the OSPool access point.
+Use the ability to SSH  to copy your public/private keys to the access point server using scp so you can use GIT on OSPool server to clone workspaces and commit code from the OSPool access point.

 From your laptop or linux machine.